What is a low-residency program?

 While, in some cases, students may bring family members or guests with them, because of the intense class schedule, students may prefer family or guests to arrive after the residency for an extended stay abroad.
 Family members or guests accompanying students during the residency are not included in any classes or curriculum events, which may include meals, arts events, museums, or tours.
 And, of course, all costs attributable to family members or guests are the responsibility of the student or guest including travel, additional hotel room costs, transportation to and from the hotel, meals, etc.

-Spalding University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools. to award the Master of Fine Arts in Writing.
-Spalding University’s Master of Fine Arts in Writing is a member of the Association of Writers and Writing Programs.
+Spalding University’s low-residency MFA in Writing program is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Spalding University’s low-residency MFA in Writing program is a member of the Association of Writers and Writing Programs, the Society of Children’s Book Writers and Illustrators (SCBWI), and the Playwrights’ Center.

 MFA Office: (502) 873-4400 or (800) 896-8941, ext.
 4400